-This cheesy zucchini casserole is an easy side dish that pairs perfectly with any keto meal.
-Naturally grain free and low in carbohydrates, it features fresh zucchini, cheddar, and parmesan, with a crispy topping.
+This zucchini casserole is an easy side dish that pairs perfectly with any keto meal.
+Naturally grain-free and low in carbohydrates, it features fresh zucchini, cheddar, and parmesan, with a crispy topping.
 It’s a hit with the whole family and a great way to use up that bounty of summer squash.

-This cheesy zucchini casserole recipe was born of absolute necessity: the necessity of having too much zucchini and not enough ideas what to do with it!
+This zucchini bake recipe was born of absolute necessity: the necessity of having too much zucchini and not enough ideas what to do with it!
 I have so many delicious keto zucchini recipes and yet I find myself needing more every year.

 I am not kidding.

 Why you must try this recipe